noahzn/Lite-Mono/README.md

 The [RoboDepth Challenge Team](https://github.com/ldkong1205/RoboDepth) is evaluating the robustness of different depth estimation algorithms.
 Lite-Mono has achieved the best robustness to date.

 ## Data Preparation
 Please refer to [Monodepth2](https://github.com/nianticlabs/monodepth2) to prepare your KITTI data.

 ## Single Image Test
+#### preparing trained model
+From this [table](#kitti) you can download trained models (depth encoder and depth decoder).

+Click on the links in the '--model' column to download a trained model.

+#### start testing
     python test_simple.py --load_weights_folder path/to/your/weights/folder --image_path path/to/your/test/image

 ## Evaluation
     python evaluate_depth.py --load_weights_folder path/to/your/weights/folder --data_path path/to/kitti_data/ --model lite-mono